alaindet/date-pickle/README.md

 ![Date Pickle logo](https://raw.githubusercontent.com/alaindet/date-pickle/main/logo.png)

-Date Pickle is a TypeScript browser library for **creating calendars**.
+Date Pickle is a TypeScript browser library to **create calendars**.
 It is framework-agnostic, fully tested and with zero runtime dependencies.

 Time unit names (months, weekdays) are translated with the provided locale via the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) browser API, so Date Pickle only works on browsers.